Profile Interpolation

 Training the Interpolator

-The interpolator is trained on profiles stored in a .pkl file (passed with argument filename
+The interpolator is trained on profiles stored in a pkl

 ) generated with the CompileData